Matthew 2:18: Analysis

 The verse is a quotation from Jeremiah 31:15.
 This is the first of three times Matthew quotes Jeremiah, the others being Matthew 16:14 and Matthew 24:9.
 The verse is similar to the Masoretic, but is not an exact copy implying that it could be a direct translation from the Hebrew.
 In Jeremiah this verse is a description of Rachel, the long dead mother of the northern tribes, mourning as her children are taken into captivity by the Assyrians.
-This mourning thus addresses born the Massacre of the Innocents, but the reference to a forced exile can also refer to the Holy Family's Flight into Egypt.
+This mourning thus addresses the Massacre of the Innocents, but the reference to a forced exile can also refer to the Holy Family's Flight into Egypt.

 This has long been considered one of Matthew's more elusive Old Testament references.
 Scholars have pointed out a number of problems with the context and original meaning.
 Rachel's tomb has long been associated with Bethlehem an important link between here and the massacre taking place there.
 However, Brown notes that this view is likely incorrect.
 Genesis reports that Rachel died and was buried while travelling to Bethlehem and implies that she was still some distance away from the town.
 In this verse the author of Jeremiah seems to be asserting that she was buried in Ramah, a town some five miles from Bethlehem.
 The Hebrew word Ramah could also be translated as "on high" and some versions of Jeremiah use this wording.
 "A voice was heard on high" would seem to fit more logically with Matthew's narrative, but it is fairly clear that the town is being referred to.

 Another difficulty is that Bethlehem is in Judah, and thus its people were regarded as the children of Leah not Rachel.
 The verse is also taken somewhat out of context.
 The passage in Jeremiah is actually one of joy ending with the information that God had saved the Israelites and the children would be unharmed.
 This is not true of the children of Bethlehem who find no last minute succor.
 However, in the Catholic and Orthodox churches the Holy Innocents were proclaimed to all be saints, thus meeting Jeremiah's message of deliverance.

 The most likely explanation however, is that Rachel represents her descendants more importantly the women of whom lost their children.
-The voice heard in Rama was that of the lamentation and weeping and great morning taking place in Bethlehem.
+The voice heard in Rama was that of the lamentation and weeping and great mourning taking place in Bethlehem.
 The outcry was so great that it was heard from over 5 miles away.